vicmacbec/SparkRFM/Notes/sparkRFM.md

 <img alt="describe" title="Describe" style="vertical-align: text-bottom; position: relative;" src="https://raw.githubusercontent.com/vicmacbec/SparkRFM/main/Images/describe.png"/>

-In order to do not make this article so extensive, lets do the RFM analysis.
-In other one we can have fun making an EDA.
+In order to do not make this article so extensive, lets pass to the RFM analysis.
+In other article we can have fun making an EDA.

 ## RFM Analysis (Recency, Frequency, Monetary)